 Better a patient person than a warrior, one with self-control than one who takes a city.~Proverbs 16:32 NIV

-A fellow classmate, John, cornered me in front of an audience and said, “You must be baptized to go to Heaven.”
+A fellow classmate, John,* cornered me in front of an audience and argued about doctrine.

 “That’s not true,” I whispered, as ten military classmates stood behind him, nodding in agreement.

 “Yes, it is.
-I’ll prove it from the Bible.”
+I’ll prove it from the Bible.
+I’m right!”
 John clenched his fists as his face reddened.

 The class waited for my rebuttal.